 The famous Post 217 in a NeoGAF thread about Scribblenauts became popular enough for official artwork◊ to be made of it.
 Soon after, the developers confirmed that "Post 217" was an object in the game's dictionary (it blows the map up).

 Prior to patch 1.8, if you went an extremely-far distance in your Minecraft world (12,550,820 in-game meters, or roughly 820 hours of straight walking) you would run across a place called the Far Lands, where the terrain would suddenly become severely distorted and laggy due to a glitch in the way in-game worlds were generated.
 Originally, Notch said he liked the idea of a mysterious place so instead of fixing it, he kept it in.
 But in patch 1.8, he accidentally fixed whatever it was in the world generation process that created the trademark appearance of Far Lands.
-Currently, the world simply presents you with an invisible barrier, and Notch has not yet given any world on whether or not the Far Lands will return.
+Currently, the world simply presents you with an invisible barrier, and Notch has not yet given any word on whether or not the Far Lands will return.
+It's even part of Telltale's Minecraft: Story Mode in the fourth episode.

 Creepers are the result of a failed pig model.